PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.2.md

 These scaled numbers can be stored as integers, ensuring precision by avoiding truncation of decimal parts.
 When applied to blockchain calculations, this approach eliminates rounding errors commonly associated with division operations that discard fractional components.
 By scaling numbers to fit within a fixed bit-size (e.g., 256 bits), both the integer and fractional parts are preserved, ensuring accuracy and compatibility with Solidity's computational constraints.

-Q Notation and Its Use in Uniswap V3
+Q Notation and Its Use in Dragonswap V2

-Uniswap V3 employs Q notation, a fixed-point representation method, to maintain high precision using binary scaling instead of decimal scaling.
+Dragonswap V2 employs Q notation, a fixed-point representation method, to maintain high precision using binary scaling instead of decimal scaling.
 Q notation allocates a specific number of bits for the integer and fractional parts of a number, enabling precise and efficient computations.

-An example in Uniswap V3 is the slot0 struct, which includes the variable sqrtPriceX96.
+An example in Dragonswap V2 is the slot0 struct, which includes the variable sqrtPriceX96.

     struct Slot0 {
         // the current price